 If your student has a diagnosis that affects, or could affect, their ability to function- socially, academically, or otherwise, please contact us.
-DREAM is an advocate of being proactive and talking with students about accommodations and resources before they are necessary.
+Disability Access is an advocate of being proactive and talking with students about accommodations and resources before they are necessary.

 Unfortunately, the experience of special education, resource rooms, and 504 services in high school are all too often unpleasant.
 Students with these services often feel labeled.
 The result of this is a student who either does not want to participate in any disability program or who feels like their condition is spontaneously cured after graduation.